paulowe/python-data-programming/distance-matrix.md

-# Personalized news recommendation using Distance matrix implementation
+# Personalized news recommendation using Distance matrix

 The distance matrix is useful in the Word2Vec algorithm.
 This algorithm is an example of how we can preserve semantic similarity in words.
 Given a corpus of news items/articles, we can run this algorithm to perform topic detection and automatically discover the topics in those articles and find the trends